Journal of American History Editorial Board

 Committee on Community Colleges

-The committee's purpose is to increase the membership and participation of community college historians into the organization and address the professional issues and concerns that relate specifically to historians in two-year institutions and provides venues for community college historians to present their original work.
+The committee's purpose is to increase the membership and participation of community college historians and to integrate them into the organization.
+The committee addresses the professional issues and concerns that relate specifically to historians in two-year institutions and provides venues for community college historians to present their original work.

 Committee on Disability and Disability History

 The committee engages with all professional issues relevant to historians with disabilities and also promotes the study, teaching, and preservation of disability histories.

 Committee on Marketing and Communications

 The committee is responsible for supporting and advising the marketing and communications goals of the OAH, as well as any related activities that the leadership may designate.
 The committee works closely with the staff of the executive office, to promote scholarship and collaboration within the American historians' community and beyond.

 The committee assists in carrying out the commitment of the organization to international perspectives, collaborations, exchanges, and members.

 OAH-Japanese Association for American Studies Japan Historians' Collaborative Committee

 The OAH and the JAAS, with the generous support of the Japan-United States Friendship Commission, select two U.S. historians to spend two weeks at Japanese universities giving lectures, seminars, and advising students and researchers interested in American history, and participating in the life of the host institution.
 It is part of an exchange program that also brings Japanese graduate students to the OAH Annual Meeting.